SCOPE OF THIS CHAPTER

 Looking after a child by voluntary agreement does not have the pressures of court processes and can result in children 'drifting' in care.
 This must be explicitly recognised and addressed in care planning for the child.

-When we look after children by voluntary agreement, it is crucially important that this is approached as part of a continuing partnership with the child and his/her family.
-It should be viewed as an opportunity for that child, in his/her particular circumstances, to promote and strengthen his/her identity and self esteem.
-It should never be presented to the child as a parental failure.
+When we look after children by voluntary agreement, it is crucially important that this is approached as part of a continuing partnership with the child and their family.
+It should be viewed as an opportunity for that child, in their circumstances, to promote and strengthen their identity and self esteem, rather than being presented to the child as a parental failure.

 6. Section 20 Accommodation